-The Shiba Inu and Siberian Husky mixed pup, also known as the Shiba Husky, is a relatively new designer dog who is rising fast to fame as we speak.
+The Shiba Inu and Siberian Husky mixed pup, also known as the Shiba Husky, is a relatively new designer dog with a Shiba Inu parent, and a Siberian Husky parent.
 Whilst his parents might look somewhat similar with their fluffy coats and wild appearance, their personalities are very different from one another.
 But just like chalk and cheese, opposites attract, and the puppy product of the Shiba and the Husky is a very charming pooch indeed.

 Whilst he is adorable, he is certainly not for everyone, so it is important to learn about him and what you should expect.
 Cute, loving, affectionate and fun describe him well, but he is also intense, energetic, and stubbornly difficult, so he is a challenging pooch to say the least, but worth it if you can tame him!